-Thus, more full accounting of the impacts of different types of tourism is required and, if done, may give rise to some surprises.
-Perhaps fortunately, most tourists are still mass tourists, and more thought needs to be given to ways of making mass tourism more sustainable.
+Thus, a more full accounting of the impacts of different types of tourism is required and, if done, may give rise to some surprises.
+Perhaps, fortunately, most tourists are still mass tourists, and more thought needs to be given to ways of making mass tourism more sustainable.

 What motivated you to publish “Tourism: Change, Impacts and Opportunities” in 2006?
 Which are the book’s key messages?